shanahanbaptista/Data-structures-with-C/README.md

         * If the index is out of bounds, return a NULL pointer

 ## Part C: Stacks and Queues

-:warning: *You may add additional functions, methods, and attributes, but the following is the required minimum interface*

 ### Stack
 You must break up your code into stack.h and stack.c according to the conventions we discussed in class.